 Generating a Stager

-Once you have a listener set up, the next step is to generate a stager to deploy on the target system.
+Once you set up a listener, the next step is to generate a stager to deploy on the target system.
 Stagers are small, initial payloads that establish a connection to the listener and download the full Empire agent.
 Empire offers a variety of stager types, including PowerShell, VBA macros, and HTA files.

 For this example, we will generate a PowerShell stager for our HTTP listener.